samtipton/duty-scheduler/README.md

 These files are more easily maintained via spreadsheet and can be found in this [sheet](https://docs.google.com/spreadsheets/d/1ZvrvidGAKMgeG7aW0cY0kQ-0DDIzW-x2EG4FS-oczqI/edit?usp=sharing) for Olsen Park.

 For other congregations, I suggest you create your own spreadsheets to import your own csvs.

+#### Known Problems

+Creating a preference-based, round-robin assignments with exclusions between assignments has some challenges and trade-offs between all these concerns has to be resolved by sacrificing on one or more concerns.
+Round-robin is the first priority, next is preference, then exclusions are looked at and round robin used to find next available man to assign.

+1. Duplicate assignments two weeks in a row is not being handled right now
+2. The same man being chosen more than usual in a given month.